 The language in Version 6.1 states that all files must reside in the same directory.
 The statements are intentional and therefore need to be corrected in all locations.

 Another change is to correctly list extensions WITHOUT the dot – as defined by “dot” extension.
-This issue has and inconsistency has been in all versions of IBIS
+This issue has and inconsistency has been in all versions of IBIS.

 Anticipate BIRD189 approval and add the .ims file type for Interconnect Model Set files.

-Clarify that the “last dot” cannot occur before a subdirectory “/” in a file na
+Clarify that the extension after the “last dot” in a file name shall not contain a “/”.

+Font size for Times New Roman set to 12.

 BIRD186.2